 with thanks to the Canada Council for the Arts for their support on this project.

-Here are a couple of clips from a collaboration in progress with filmmaker, Joseph Wenkoff and sound artist, Latak.
+Using a micro grant from Canada Council for the arts, through the Digital Originals initiative at the beginning of the Covid 19 pandemic, I began exploring ways to disseminate me work on-line.
+Here a of clip from a collaboration with filmmaker, Joseph Wenkoff and sound artist, latak live.
 Using soundscapes and specialized lenses to capture an intimate experience of the fibres and locations within the felted pieces, we hope to create an experience of jouneying through a strange yet familiar, alternate landscape.
-By using the digital medium, we capture an otherwise impossible experience of the felt work and develop material for creating immersive environments in which we can enter the work.
+By using the digital medium, we capture an otherwise impossible view of the felt work and develop material for creating immersive environments in which we can experience the fiber intimitely.

 Art Beyond Borders 2021/22